glee/glee/README.markdown

 gleeBox
 --------

-gleeBox is an experimental project and is meant for a very niché audience (hackers mostly).
-It takes a keyboard-centric approach to navigating the web and provides alternatives to actions that are traditionally performed via the mouse.
+gleeBox takes a keyboard-centric approach to navigating the web and provides alternatives to actions that are traditionally performed via the mouse.
+It is mostly meant for keyboard and command line lovers.

-See screencasts and more at [http://thegleebox.com](http://thegleebox.com "")
+See screencasts and more at [http://thegleebox.com](http://thegleebox.com "").

 Installation